Post-Soviet states: Eurasian Economic Union

 The Eurasian Economic Union is an economic union of post-Soviet states.
 The treaty aiming for the establishment of the EAEU was signed on 29 May 2014 by the leaders of Belarus, Kazakhstan and Russia, and came into force on 1 January 2015.
 Treaties aiming for Armenia's and Kyrgyzstan's accession to the Eurasian Economic Union were signed on 9 October 2014 and 23 December respectively.
 Armenia's accession treaty came into force on 2 January 2015.
-Although Kyrgyzstan's accession treaty will not come into force until May 2015, provided it has been ratified, it will participate in the EAEU from the day of its establishment as an acceding state.
+Kyrgyzstan ratified its accession's treaty in May 2015, and it came into force in August 2015.
 Moldova and Tajikistan are prospective members.

 Collective Security Treaty Organization

 Seven CIS member states, namely Russia, Belarus, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan and Armenia, have enhanced their military cooperation, establishing the Collective Security Treaty Organization (CSTO), this being an expansion of the previous Collective Security Treaty (CST).
 Uzbekistan which (alongside Georgia and Azerbaijan) withdrew from the CST in 1999, joined GUAM.
 Then in 2005, it withdrew from GUAM and joined the CSTO in 2006.
 On 28 June 2012, Uzbekistan suspended its membership in the CSTO.